offsite-solutions/docker-os15/README.md

 - application/json

 #### Logs
-Apache logs are located in
+Apache logs located in

     /var/log/apache2

 ### PHP 7.4
-Actual version of PHP 7.4 installed with the followings:
+The actual version of PHP 7.4 installed with the followings:

 #### Modules
 - fpm